 Oggun (aka Oguu) is given the aliases of St. Peter and the Archangel Michael in Santeríía.
 The demons of this class are often used against machinery and electronics.
 Christians can undo these demons' efforts with ease -- if we think of it.

 These Orishas are truly classes of demons.
 Numerous demons fill each of the above roles, so they can pick up the sacrifice power and distribute favors to the numerous humans calling on them.
 The Orishas submit to the authority of Jesus Christ of Nazareth and can be told to leave by any Christian.

 To drive them off, it is first necessary for the Christian to use his conferred authority to bind & loose, to break the human empowerment and assignments given these demons through the demon-devotion and demon-obedience behavior.
 Then it is a three second operation to command them to leave.

-May those who read this page be blessed in Jesus' holy name.
+May those who read this page be blessed in holy name of Jesus Christ of Nazareth.
 Amen.